Frost Web Annotations Example

 - Relation Name:

-constant. should be passed to the decorator on both sides. - Relation Type:
+STUDENT_COURSESconstant. should be passed to the decorator on both sides. - Relation Type:

-is passed to the decorator while the type of the property is()=> Student[]
+Course:studentsproperty is decorated with the Relation decorator.type: ()=> Studentis passed to the decorator while the type of the property is()=> Student[]since it's "Many to Many"

 src/database/student.ts